STAND. COM. REP. NO. 238

 State of Hawaii

-Your Committee on Consumer Protection & Commerce, to which was referred H.B.
-No. 446 entitled:
+Your Committees on Human Services and Health, to which was referred S.B.
+No. 820 entitled:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 446, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 446, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the records of votes of the members of your Committees on Human Services and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 820 and recommend that it pass Second Reading and be referred to your Committees on Ways and Means and Commerce and Consumer Protection.